-''' armoks-blessing all In addition to the stat and personality adjustments, set all skills for all dwarves to legendary.

-armoks-blessing list Prints list of all skills.

-armoks-blessing classes Prints list of all skill classes (i.e. named groups of skills).

-armoks-blessing <skill name> Set a specific skill for all dwarves to legendary.

-armoks-blessing <class name> Set a specific class (group of skills) for all dwarves to legendary. '''
+armoks-blessing Adjust stats and personalities to an ideal for all dwarves.
+No skills will be modified. armoks-blessing all In addition to the stat and personality adjustments, set all skills for all dwarves to legendary. armoks-blessing classes Prints list of all skill classes (i.e. named groups of skills). armoks-blessing <skill name> Set a specific skill for all dwarves to legendary. armoks-blessing <class name> Set a specific class (group of skills) for all dwarves to legendary.